aaysul/SpaceX-rocket-landing-prediction/README.md

    * Decision Tree
    * K Nearest Neighbours

    Each of the classifier score is obtained.
 Confusion matrix is plotted to identify false outcomes.
-Decision Tree Classifier found to work best.
+Decision Tree Classifier was found to work best.